The Weird and Wild Side of Coles County, Part 3

 Sorry guys, you do not have permission to copy this for any reason.
 Please learn how to cite your work.

-Posted on October 9, 2014, in Personal Stuff and tagged Ashmore Estates, Booth brothers, Children of the Grave 2, Coles County, Daily Eastern News, Ghost Adventures, Pemberton Hall, Schiffer Books, Times Courier.
+Posted on October 9, 2014, in Personal Stuff and tagged Ashmore Estates, Children of the Grave 2, Coles County, Daily Eastern News, Ghost Adventures, Pemberton Hall, Schiffer Books, Times Courier.
 Bookmark the permalink.
 Leave a comment.